caseyjett/Terminal-Clue/README.md

 ### Things still to do:
 - Allow the user to determine how many computer players there are instead of automatically having two computer players.
+- Add error-handling for when players enter characters other than the accepted integers when picking players, switching rooms, guessing, or making an accusation.

 ### Places I found info to do stuff: